 Simple pleasantries can also make a difference.
 Smile and say “hello” to the neighbor you usually brush past on the way to work or to the fellow students you’ve never introduced yourself to when you see them in the library.
 The New King James translation of Proverbs 18:24 says, “A man who has friends must himself be friendly.”
 While other translations render this passage differently, this version makes an important and fundamental point about friendship.
 A smile is an excellent icebreaker and friend maker.

-Loneliness is rampant in our world today.
+The loneliness epidemic is rampant in our world today.
 Many people feel cut off and alienated from others.
 Yet God didn’t intend for us to be lonely.
 He wants us to live a life filled with meaningful relationships.

 If you’re lonely, ask God to help you reach out to others and make time for people.
 Ask Him to provide you with opportunities to meet and serve others.
 If you follow His direction, you will develop friendships, which will not only help you feel more connected, but will also enable you to provide support to your friends—old and new.